CrowdStrike/Cloud-AWS/systems-manager/documentation/using/Using-Crowdstrike-with-Systems-Manager.md

 The Targets tab will select the instances using a filter that is entered.
-For instance to target by tag enter "Key=tag:Name,Values=January2018Backups".
+For instance to target by tag enter "Key=tag:Name,Values=tag_value".
 For more information regarding Targets

 <https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-working-targets.html>.